OfficeDev/office-js-docs-pr/docs/includes/file-get-the-whole-document-from-an-add-in-for-powerpoint-or-word.md

 - An XML manifest file (GetDoc_App.xml) for the add-in, available on a shared network folder or add-in catalog.
 The manifest file must point to the location of the HTML file mentioned previously.

-You can also create an add-in for PowerPoint by using [Visual Studio](../quickstarts/powerpoint-quickstart.md?tabs=visual-studio) or [any editor](../quickstarts/powerpoint-quickstart.md?tabs=visual-studio-code) or for Word by using [Visual Studio](../quickstarts/word-quickstart.md?tabs=visual-studio) or [any editor](../quickstarts/word-quickstart.md?tabs=visual-studio-code).
+You can also create an add-in for PowerPoint by using [Visual Studio](../quickstarts/powerpoint-quickstart.md?tabs=visualstudio) or the [Yeoman generator for Office Add-ins](../quickstarts/powerpoint-quickstart.md?tabs=yeomangenerator) or for Word by using [Visual Studio](../quickstarts/word-quickstart.md?tabs=visualstudio) or [Yeoman generator for Office Add-ins](../quickstarts/word-quickstart.md?tabs=yeomangenerator).

 ### Core concepts to know for creating a task pane add-in